darikoneil/PPVD/README.md

 A collection of parametrized parsing and validation decorators for python metaprogramming.
 Self-contained to avoid dependency clashing.
+Use pos argument for single argument specificity.

 ##### Installation
 `pip install PPVD`